ibm-cloud-docs/log-analysis/archive.md

 You archive logs from an IBM Log Analysis with LogDNA instance into a bucket in an {{site.data.keyword.cos_full_notm}} (COS) instance.
 Each IBM Log Analysis with LogDNA instance has its own archiving configuration.

-Logs are automaticaly archived once a day in a compressed format **(.json.gz)**.
+Logs are automatically archived once a day in a compressed format **(.json.gz)**.
 Each line preserves its metadata.

 Logs are archived within 24-48 hours after you save the configuration.

-The {{site.data.keyword.cos_full_notm}} instance is provisioned withing the context of a resource group.
+The {{site.data.keyword.cos_full_notm}} instance is provisioned within the context of a resource group.
 The IBM Log Analysis with LogDNA instance is also provisioned within the context of a resource group.
 Both instances can be grouped under the same resource group or in different ones.

 IBM Log Analysis with LogDNA uses a service ID to communicate with the {{site.data.keyword.cos_full_notm}} service.